CON6/Mappingtool/README.md

 - **Step 2:** Chose your mode of transport either bike / car / foot / public transport or combination car + foot

-...*(use graphs to help determine amount of available OSM data for each mode)*
+...*(use the graphs to help determine amount of available OSM data for each mode)*
 <br>

 - **Step 3:** Draw curve over Base Map to set study area